o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/_index.md

 ```
 Root Constants should be used sparingly because the space to define root constants, the Root Signature, is shared with Root Descriptors and Descriptor Tables.
 In D3D12, the Root Signature is limited at 64 DWords (256 Bytes) worth of space that is shared among Root Constants, Root Descriptors and Descriptor Tables.

-## <a name="option"></a>Shader Variant Options
+## <a name="option"></a>Shader variant options

-Before describing how to use Shader Variant Options in a shader, you should read this: [AZSL: Design Principles And Purpose Of Shader Variant Options.](shader-variant-options)
+Before describing how to use Shader variant options in a shader, you should read this: [AZSL: Design Principles And Purpose Of Shader variant options.](shader-variant-options)

-Shader Variant Options are declared as global variables with the `option` keyword.
+Shader variant options are declared as global variables with the `option` keyword.
 Their ultimate purpose is to avoid conditional branching, in favor of static execution, all for the sake of performance.

 Although the ultimate purpose is to avoid conditional branching at runtime, they can be used to conditionally branch at runtime and, in fact, it's the default behavior of the shader code to conditionally branch at runtime when a Shader Variant has not been compiled (not *baked*).

-It is helpful to think of Shader Variant Options as compile time configurable C Macros.
+It is helpful to think of Shader variant options as compile time configurable C Macros.

 They can be of type `bool`, `int`, or `enum`.
 Other data types like `float` and `struct` options are not supported.